Cosmetology License Transfer or Reciprocity by State

 Kentucky

-If you have a license or prior cosmetology training in another state, you may qualify for licensure in Kentucky.
-You must have the initial licensing board in your home state submit proof of your licensure or completed education hours to the Board of Hairdressers and Cosmetologists.
-If you have not met the minimum training hour requirements of Kentucky, you will be required to complete your training in Kentucky before taking your exams and applying for your license.
-However, if you have been licensed for at least two years in your home state, you can take the exams without completing additional training in Kentucky.
+If you have not met the minimum training hour requirements of Kentucky, you may be required to complete your training in Kentucky before taking your exams and applying for your license.
+However, if you have been licensed for at least two years in your home state, you might be able to waive additional education requirements.
+Finally, you might have to take an exam, depending on your situation.

 Louisiana